-If you read Part 1 of this Guide, you’ll know that you can build a Messenger Bot to automatically reply to common questions.
+If you read my article “Top 10 FAQs about Facebook Messenger Bots”, you’ll know that you can create a Messenger Bot to automatically answer FAQs.

-If someone types in a word or question that the Bot does NOT understand, it will reply with a default reply.
+If someone types in a word or question that the Bot does NOT understand, your Messenger Bot will reply with a default reply.